hschne/tired-dad-notes/template/content.md

 title: "Tired Dad Notes"
 ---

-Tired dad hasn't slept in a while.
-But be tired make tired dad have funny thoughts and observations about life with smol baby.
-Tired dad write down here for himself and you to maybe have laugh (or bit despair).
+*Tired dad hasn't slept in a while.
+But be tired make tired dad have lots of deep think and observations about life with smol baby (deep think may also be onset of madness, tired dad not sure about that one).
+Now tired dad write down here for future himself.
+Also for you, to maybe have laugh (or bit despair, like tired dad).*

 ---